Slow Cooker Pumpkin Soup is easy to make and delicious to taste! Prep the veggies and set and forget for heartwarming Crockpot Squash soup.

-- peel your pumpkin and cut into chunky pieces (photo 2)
+- peel the pumpkin/squash and cut into chunky pieces (photo 2)

-- add pumpkin pieces to slow cooker (photo 3)
+- add pumpkin/squash pieces to slow cooker/crockpot (photo 3)

 - add potato cubes to slow cooker (photo 4)

-- garlic bulbs with end cut off (shown in photo 6)
+- and the garlic bulbs with end cut off (photo 6)

-The high volume of pumpkin and potato is to give us a healthy, thick soup texture!
+The high volume of vegetables from the pumpkin and potato gives us a healthy, thick soup texture!

-- put the lid on and cook for 3 - 4hrs high or 6 - 8 hrs on low (shown in photo 12)
+- put the lid on and cook for 3 - 4hrs high or 6 - 8 hrs on low (photo 12)

 - remove the bay leaves and discard (photo 13)

-- use stick blender to blitz till smooth (photo 14)
+- use stick blender to blitz till soup is smooth (photo 14)